All five boroughs of New York are equally exciting, but it is Queens that takes the prize.

-Flushing Meadows Corona Park
+Take Photos with the Unisphere at Flushing Meadows Corona Park

-Queens Botanical Garden
+Stroll around the Lovely Queens Botanical Garden

-Located quite near to the Flushing Meadows Corona Park, Queens Botanical Garden is a natural oasis in the middle of a very urban setting.
+Located on Main Street, Queens Botanical Garden is a natural oasis in the middle of a very urban setting.

-It spreads over 39 acres, filled with as many as 25 gardens, including that of bee, rose, perennial, and herb.
+It spreads over 39 acres and is filled with as many as 25 gardens, including that of bee, rose, perennial, and herb.